 When I heard the term IMU for the first time, I thought it was some cool technology that is beyond my understanding.
 But once I got some experience playing with it, and got to understand what it physically measures that fear vanished quickly.
 In this post, I have tried to explain what IMU sensors are, how they work and where and how to use these sensors keeping beginners in mind.
 So let’s begin.

 What is an IMU sensor?
-IMU stands for Inertial Motion Unit.
+IMU stands for Inertial Measurement Unit.
 An IMU sensor is a combination of an accelerometer and a gyroscope sensor.
 It is used to detect movements and measure the intensity of movements in terms of acceleration and rotational speeds.

 I believe that while we are starting to learn some technologies, especially sensors, a good starting point is learning its application areas first before we actually look into the details of how that technology works internally to help us achieve those applications.
 This way when we get to the how it works part, we will automatically have those examples running in our minds and the idea behind these technologies will be much easier to grasp.
 So let’s start with the applications first.